Chinese Money Trees

 Historical Records and Archeological Discoveries

-first historical mention of a "money tree" comes from the
+the first historical mention of a "money tree" comes from the

 must be a holy tree, hung additional coins on the tree with

 in the future.

-with the tree cast in bronze.
+foundation with the tree cast in bronze.
 The money tree

-is decorated with strings of coins, as well as bronze dragons, phoenixes, elephants,
+is decorated with strings of coins, as well as bronze dragons, phoenixes, elephants, deer, dogs, etc.

 A Money Tree with Ancient Chinese Coins

-bronze specimen does not have a separate pottery
+tombs, this bronze specimen does not have a separate pottery

 西 王母).
 This money tree does not have